tellor-io/TellorDocumentation/docs/MinerWalk.md

 ## Step 1: depositStake()

-You need 1000 tributes to be able to run this function.
+You need 1000 tributes to be able to run this function (contact us at info@tellor.io).
 It will automatically stake the msg.sender.

 ```javascript
 depositStake()